Dino-code94/GREEN-DAY-quiz/README.md

 ## Manual testing

-   -I have tested the desktop and mobile version of the website with Chrome, Firefox and Edge on a Windows Computer.
+   - I have tested the desktop and mobile version of the website with Chrome, Firefox and Edge on a Windows Computer.

-   -I have tested the mobile version with Chrome and Firefox on an android device.
+   - I have tested the mobile version with Chrome and Firefox on an android device.

-   -I have shared the website with multiple users to confirm the website functionality on different devices and to get feedback on their experience.
+   - I have shared the website with multiple users to confirm the website functionality on different devices and to get feedback on their experience.

-   -I have tested all the links on the website.
+   - I have tested all the links on the website.

 ## Credits